mendersoftware/mender/CONTRIBUTING.md

 Please do not disclose anything in public.
 Once an issue has been addressed we will publish the fix and acknowledge your finding on our site if you so wish.

-## Reporting issues
+## Reporting issues / bugs
 The best way to report an issue is to report this to [our issue tracker](https://tracker.mender.io/projects/MEN?target=_blank).

 Before submitting an issue, please make a quick search to see if the issues already has been identified or not.
 Duplicates will not make the issue go away any faster :-)

 As with everything in life, the more details and quality you put into explaining the issue, including making it as easy as possible to reproduce (if it is a bug), the better.
-We truely appreciate the work you put into this.

 ## Providing pull requests
 Yes, please!
 Pull requests are welcome, and the maintainers of Mender work hard to stay on top to review and hopefully merge your work.